 Skip to main content

-Before writing any code, it's crucial to understand the foundational theory.
-In a standard HTML form, elements like <input>, <textarea>, and <select> maintain their own state.
-When you type into an input, the DOM handles the state update.
-This is called an uncontrolled component.
+In standard HTML, form elements like <input>, <textarea>, and <select> maintain their own internal state.
+When you type, the DOM updates the input's value without JavaScript involvement—this is an uncontrolled component.

 Key Principles:

-• State as the Single Source of Truth: The value of the input is driven by the component's state.
+• State as the Single Source of Truth: The input's value is always driven by the component's state, never by the DOM directly.

-• State Updates via Callbacks: Any changes to the input's value are handled by a callback function (like onChange) which updates the state.
+• State Updates via Callbacks: Changes to the input trigger callback functions (like onChange) that update state, which then updates the input's display.

-• Predictable and Explicit Data Flow: The flow of data is explicit: state -> UI -> action -> state.
-This makes debugging and reasoning about your application much easier.
+• Predictable and Explicit Data Flow: The flow is explicit: state → UI → user action → callback → setState → new UI.
+This makes debugging and reasoning about your application far easier.

-Here is a foundational example demonstrating a single controlled input:
+Here's a foundational example with a single text input:

 import React, { useState } from 'react';